-I have a choice then about whether the conflicts which arise for me are ones I use to further my own development or if I allow them to push me back to less effective and healthy ways of being.
-What I don't have a choice about is whether I experience conflicts.
-While all of the interactions between what I perceive to be self and what I perceive to be other are opportunities for conflicts, the richest opportunities for Creative Conflict Resolution come in my most significant relationships with others.
+We don't have a choice about whether we have conflicts, only whether we will name address and resolve those conflicts.
+When we do the hard work of conflict resolution, we experience transformation.
+The richest opportunities for conflict resolution come in our most significant relationships with others.
 It is this arena of our relationships with others that we want to examine next.
-Can we observe what happens here in ways which allow us to differentiate and integrate, to transcend and include?
+Can we observe what happens in our relationships in ways which allow us to differentiate and integrate, to transcend and include?

-Not all relationships are structured the same way.
+All relationships are not structured the same way.
 A relationship with a lover is very different from a relationship with a parent or child or boss or buddy.
-These are all significantly different kinds of relationships and the conflicts that arise in each of them tend to be different.
+These are different kinds of relationships and the conflicts that arise in each of them tend to be different.
 It will help us to know how to respond differently in each of these types of relationships to know more about the structural differences between them.

-We have expectations about the way things will be.
-This includes what our relationships with others will be like.
-These expectations come from our culture, our life experience, the messages we get from others about how things are supposed to be.
+We have expectations about the way things will be including what our relationships with others will be like.
+These expectations come from our culture, our life experience, and the messages we get from others about how things are supposed to be.
 We have notions about what our relationship with our boss is like, or our relationship with our children, or our relationship with the pastor of our church, or any other relationship that is like any other relationship we have ever had.
 We have an idea in mind, a map if you will, of what the terrain of the relationship is.

-When the map that I am using matches the map that the other is using, then we have a reasonably stable relationship and we have a platform from which to address the conflicts that arise in the relationship.
-When we are not working off the same map, we can both get very very lost.
+When the map that I am using matches the map that the other is using, we have a reasonably stable relationship and we have a platform from which to address the conflicts that arise in the relationship.
+When we are not working off the same map, we can both get very lost.
 If we are to find each other and rebuild the relationship we will have to find a way to get back on the same page-to get back on the same map.